 To walk on land, real land, under the canopy of towering trees, through thick underbrush and over horizons of unfamiliar terrain assuages the spirit with faint memories of long ago when discovering the great silences and epic vistas found only in the wild filled our spirit with transcendent satisfaction.

 Exploring dense fog with unfeigned eagerness for what materialized next.
 Standing still over sweeping landscapes and casting an ear to the faint symphony of birds singing in the lower marshland.
 Watching trees swaying in the summer breeze and hearing a euphonious flutter composed from thousands of soft leaves beating in crowded flight.
-Poking a snapping turtle with a long stick just to see if it bit back.
-Doing nothing else but listening to the soft pitter patter of rain drops falling upon a cabin window just because you could.
+Poking a snapping turtle with a long stick just to see if it would bite back.
+Doing nothing else but listening to the soft pitter patter of raindrops falling upon a cabin window just because you could.

 It’s with this raw naivety that children interact with the natural world and only by trekking outdoors, away from the self-labeled progress mankind has become so fixated with, can we find this unique atmosphere which nature so graciously provides.
 The youthful mind wonders with lucid thoughts that they too are a part of this enchanting wilderness.